MS in Health Economics (Pharmaceutical Economics and Policy Emphasis)

 TOEFL Scores for International Students

-A minimum of TOEFL score of 550 for the paper-based test, 213 for the computer-based test, 100 for the IBT test (with none of the four sections below 20) or a 7 on the IELTS (International English Language Test System) is required for admission.
+A minimum of TOEFL score of 550 for the paper-based test, 213 for the computer-based test, 90 for the IBT test (with none of the four sections below 20) or a 6.5 on the IELTS (International English Language Test System), with no less than 6 on each band score, is required for admission.
 Higher scores are given priority for consideration of teaching and research assistantship should funds for this form of financial support become available.

 Deadline for Submission of Application Materials